dadahcr2/reference/_pages/home.md

 <details  markdown="block">
   <summary>
-    Track by type & distance
+    Track by Type & Distance
   </summary>

-### Tracks by map type and distance
+### Tracks by Map-ype and Distance
 This may be helpful in identifying event tracks

 Map Type | Tracks